SrFluff/Basic-Python-Toolkit/README.md

 16. The music library
   - Inside `sdk.py` there's a library called `music` in here you have `play()`,`load()`,`unload()`,`volume()`,`stop()`,`pause()`,and `unpause()`.
 If  you're importing `sdk.py` you can run these functions like this: `sdk.music.<function>`.

+17. Json parsing
+  - To return a specific vriable from a json file run `parse(filename,variable)`

 # Patch-notes

+1.17.4 - Added the `parse()` function.

 1.16.4 - Edited `color.error()`'s formatting a bit.